cccristi07/budget/README.md

 A simple api(up until now) that let's you analyze your monthly spendings using ingbanks csv reports

 ### Prerequisites
-You will need a version a python 3 along with pip
+You will need a version of python 3 along with pip

 Just install all the packages in the requirements file
 ```